Aperture Tag: Reception

 Aperture Tags reception was mixed.
 Christopher Livingston of PC Gamer praised the concept and mechanics of the paint gun and its auto-save system, but ultimately said that the game's "price is a tad optimistic for what you get".
 Heikki Hurme of Finnish video game magazine Pelit rated it 75 out of 100, saying that it had a "fun idea, but amateurish execution" (on hauska idea, mutta harrastelijamainen toteutus).
 Both Livingston and Aleksandr Levahin of VK Play noted many community chambers were available for Portal 2 at no cost, as opposed to the paid nature of Tag.

 Opinions of the level design varied; Livingston said that it lacked the uniform quality of Portal 2, describing some puzzles as having inadequate design, but others being "satisfying to solve".
-Journalist Steven Brasley, on the other hand, praised the design, scenery, and progressive increase of difficulty in puzzles, which he thought resembled the Portal series.
 Levahin described the puzzles as occasionally challenging, but criticized their textures, stating that the game looked worse than Portal 2.

 Reviewers criticized the game's voice acting and writing.
 Hurme perceived Nigel as a "douchebag" that tries to mimic Wheatley from Portal 2.
 Livingston said that his "jokes certainly aren't funny", that he had trouble deciding what his personality is, and that the quality of voice acting and writing was not on the level of Portal 2.
-Brasley saw the game's story and voice acting as uninteresting.

-Wired and Computer and Video Games magazines reported that upon release, the Portal community complained about the price tag and for not releasing it for free; with Wired also stating that they criticised Aperture Tag for its poor writing and voice acting.
+Wired and Computer and Video Games magazines reported that upon release, the Portal community complained about the price tag and for not releasing it for free; with Wired also stating that they criticized Aperture Tag for its poor writing and voice acting.
 However, Rock Paper Shotgun listed Aperture Tag as one of the best Portal 2 mods.